whilei/awesomewm-config/README.md

-run previous command (abstracts to history?) sort order for widget plus table beyond just a fit show available keystrokes in a way that looks like a keyboard instead of a dictionary
+run previous command (abstracts to history?) sort order for widget plus table beyond just a fit show available keystrokes in a way that looks like a keyboard instead of a dictionary major mode; per client, with keypaths; make any client work like spacemacs

 anarchy
 mindful statefulness